 Aurora focuses on top-tier solar cell manufacturers that value the benefits of the Company's in-line measurement and control systems and that have known capacity expansion plans.
 More than 80 percent of the world's solar cell manufacturing is conducted by Chinese companies.
-In fiscal 2019 Aurora therefore initiated actions to assertively develop business in China.
-The Company established a sales and service facility in Shanghai, developed a variant of our DM measurement system that is focused on unique Chinese market needs, increased the number of field trials (a necessary precursor to sales), and recruited successful and respected market partners in China to increase order flow.
+In fiscal 2019 Aurora therefore initiated actions to assertively

 All but one of the orders received by the Company since fiscal 2019 are from large Chinese manufacturers or automation system providers, and most of them were for the new DM-110 series for China.
 These orders followed field trials initiated during fiscal 2019 and came from a mixture of sales developed directly by Aurora and in cooperation with our market partners in China, most notably Saratoga Technology International.
 In the fiscal years ended 2020 and 2021 the Company delivered a large quantity of DM measurement systems from these past orders to numerous different customers in China.
-During the Fiscal Year ended 31 March 2022, there were no DM sales resulting in \$Nil revenue generated.
+During the three months ended 30 June 2022, there were no DM sales resulting in \$Nil revenue generated.